Slavery and Human Trafficking Statement

 Certification

 Since fiscal 2015, all of our palm oil has been sourced through purchases meeting Roundtable on Sustainable Palm Oil (RSPO) standards, which includes human rights criteria.
-We have continued to shift from certificates to mass balance and segregated palm oil, which together accounted for over 99% of our purchases in calendar year 2022.
-In cases where certificates are needed, we use the industry standard of RSPO PalmTrace credits.
+We have continued to shift from certificates to mass balance and segregated palm oil, which together accounted for over 97% of our purchases in calendar year 2023.
+In rare cases where certificates are needed, we use the industry standard of RSPO PalmTrace credits.

 Supplier Engagement